ur-fault/TMaze/README.md

 # TMaze

-Simple multiplatform maze solvnig game for terminal written in Rust
+Simple multiplatform maze solvnig game for terminal written in entirely Rust

 ## What it can do